 The BBC Micro game is a conversion of Cells And Serpents, written for the NASCOM computer by G. Lovell, first published in the December 1980 issue of Computing Today magazine.

-The original, commercial BBC micro release by ASP software was in early 1983.
-A functionally identical, but much better annotated listing was published in the May/June 1983 issue of A&B Computing (volume 1, issue 1) which credits I.G.
+The original commercial BBC Micro release by ASP was in early 1983.
+A functionally identical but better-annotated listing was published in the May/June 1983 issue of A&B Computing (volume 1, issue 1) which credits I.G.
 Nicholls with the translation.

 |Title||Cells And Serpents|